phra/phra.github.io/posts/amsi.md

 1. disable global logging of scripts: if Domain Admins enable global logging of scripts, every script will be recorded on disk.
 To disable it we just overwrite the in memory representation of the Group Policy Settings.
 2. replace the dictionary of known signatures with an empty one: some signatures always trigger a log action, even if the Script Block Logging mechanism is not enabled via Group Policy (_sic!_).
 In order to disable it, we replace this dictionary of known signatures with an empty one, always in our memory space.

 ### Meterpreter

 We can use the bypass to first spawn a meterpreter instance via PowerShell and then to execute any `*.ps1` scripts.
-A [PR](https://github.com/rapid7/rex-powershell/pull/17) is on its way.
+A [PR](https://github.com/rapid7/rex-powershell/pull/17) do it automagically is on its way.
 For now, to spawn it we need to generate the stager via the following command:

 ```asd